 Georgie is seemingly thwarted at every attempt to connect with Neal while he’s in Omaha until fate forces her to call her in-laws from the landline in her old bedroom at her mother’s house.

-This is my favorite contemporary romance book (it’s cozy, sweet, and has no spice—pay no mind to the magic time-traveling telephone), and I don’t think it gets enough credit for navigating the difficulties of when love doesn’t feel like enough to sustain a relationship.
-This is a topic that Rainbow Rowell has an innate ability to write about in a way that is incredibly comforting and poignant despite being a little sad.
+This is my favorite contemporary romance book (it’s cozy, sweet, and has no spice... pay no mind to the magic time-traveling telephone), and I don’t think it gets enough credit for navigating the difficulties of when love doesn’t feel like enough to sustain a relationship.
+This is a topic that Rainbow Rowell writes about with an innate ability to be incredibly comforting and poignant, despite being a little sad.

 The Rom-Commers by Katherine Center